edgelesssys/marblerun.sh/content/docs/workflows/updates.md

     --set coordinator.coordinatorImageVersion=v0.2.0
 ```

-If the Coordinator is rescheduled on the same host as before, it will continue running with the same Manifest as before.
+If the Coordinator is rescheduled on the same host as before, it will continue running with the same manifest as before.
 However, if the Coordinator gets rescheduled to another node during the updating process you need to perform the [recovery step]({{< ref "docs/features/recovery.md" >}}).

 The Marbles won't be affected by the Coordinator update and will continue running.